 There are a few places where you can get at the water, but none of the beach areas downtown are what I’d consider noteworthy.
 There are several benches along the way to stop and enjoy the view of the harbour.
 But it’s not the best place to go for a day at the beach.

-Nearby Churchill Beach, at the end of Churchill Rd is quite a nice little beach with harbour views and lots of early-mid day sun.
+Nearby Churchill Beach, at the end of Churchill Rd is quite a nice settling-in spot with harbour views and lots of early-mid day sun.